top of page

 Star Rating: Not yet rated

 Summary: Brandi Carlile’s memoir is as heartfelt as her songs.
-She takes readers from her small town childhood home through her rise to the Grammy winning superstar that she is.
-She shares the struggles of identity, poverty and ambition.
-With great honesty and humor, Carlile paints a portrait of her resilience and how music can be a great healing power.
+She takes readers from her small-town childhood home to her rise as a Grammy-winning superstar.
+With great honesty and humor, Carlile shares her struggles with identity, poverty, and ambition.
+She paints a portrait of resilience and shows how music can be a powerful healing force.

 Why I Like This Book:

-• Its a raw and unpolished glimpse into the music industry.
+• It offers a raw and unpolished glimpse into the music industry.

-• Honest stories about her upbringing and challenges that can be rare in an autobiography.
+• Honest stories about her upbringing and challenges are rare in autobiographies.

-• I found that it was inspiring especially as she was balancing artistry and family.
+• I found it inspiring, especially as she balances artistry and family.

 Author: Various contributors